 - To be effective, the chipbreaker must be setup, tuned, installed and maintained properly, requiring the user to have adequate knowledge and to put forth some effort periodically.

-Despite these downsides, your humble servant believes, as millions of craftsmen have, that the chipbreaker is a component worth mastering.
+Despite these downsides, your humble servant believes, as have millions of craftsmen over untold centuries, that the chipbreaker is a component worth mastering.

 Alternatives to the Chipbreak